File Transfer Protocol Frequently Asked Questions

 Here, you will find answers to frequently asked questions about copying and transferring files over the Internet.
 Check the list of questions to see if yours, or one like it, is among them.
 If not, use a search engine to track down the information.
 If you don't know what a search engine is, click here.

 My browser tries to display a file I want, instead of downloading it.
-How can I make it download?
+How

 I downloaded a file, now what do I do with it?